 At EtonHouse we will focus on what’s important for our children to become a good human being – qualities such as compassion, empathy, sense of responsibility and philanthropy.
-An individual’s success is measured by monetary value, but we want students to realise that you can be successful and you can have a rewarding life without being the next dot.com billionaire or celebrity footballer.
+We want students to realise that you can be successful and you can have a rewarding life without being the next dot.com billionaire or celebrity footballer.

 What are the advantages of teaching at a smaller campus like EtonHouse Orchard?